 Features shown in this post are only available in NetTools v1.31.6 and above.

-By default the Permissions dialog opens in read-only mode, to enable editing of the permissions, right click on the list of permissions and select Edit from the context menu.
-Once selected the edit control bar is displayed at the bottom of the permissions list.
+By default, the Permissions dialog opens in read-only mode.
+To enable editing of the permissions, right-click on the list of permissions and select Edit from the context menu.
+Once selected, the edit control bar is displayed at the bottom of the permissions list.

 The buttons on the edit control bar allow you to add, edit, and remove permissions.
 The Restore Defaults button, will restore the default permissions for the object, as defined in the schema for the object.
-The Inherit permissions from parent option allows block inheritance from the parent object, when unselected, you are presented the option to copy the existing inherited permissions.
+The Inherit permissions from parent option allow block inheritance from the parent object, when unselected, you are presented with the option to copy the existing inherited permissions.

 It is possible to update both the DACL or SACL permissions of an object, but you can only edit one at a time, you must save or cancel any edits before editing the other permissions on the other tab.